 Please take a moment to read the information below as it may help speed you to the relevant area for your individual needs.

-Appointments: We will be continuing to do booked routine surgery appointments as far as possible via telephone and email.
+Appointments: We will be continuing to do booked routine Surgery appointments as far as possible via telephone and email.
 All appointments will be triaged over the phone, and a mutual decision made over whether you should be seen in the surgery.
 Please note that we cannot give exact times for telephone appointments but if you have any specific preferences or times to avoid, please let our staff know and we will do our best to accommodate you.
 If you DO attend an appointment at the Surgery, please make sure that you wear a face covering or mask.

 For all your questions we can be accessed via telephone 01590 672953 or this website .
 Please also see here how to access our services online.